openenclave/openenclave/docs/refman/doxygen-howto.md

 - XML (xml directory)

-The generated HTML files are the only ones that are checked into the Github repository.
-This allows one to browse the documentation from Github Pages.
+The generated HTML files are the only ones that are checked into the GitHub repository.
+This allows one to browse the documentation from GitHub Pages.

 To update the generated documentation, create the cmake build tree by using the instructions in [Getting Started with Open Enclave](/docs/GettingStartedDocs/GettingStarted.md).